dorkamotorka/ebpf-labs/labs/beginner-course/inspecting-ebpf-using-bpftool-43dfa319/index.md

 title: Inspecting and Monitoring eBPF Applications

 description: |
-  This tutorial builds on "From Zero to Your First eBPF Program" and "Storing Data in eBPF: Your First eBPF Map" by introducing bpftool and bpftop.
-You’ll learn how to inspect eBPF programs and maps loaded into the kernel with bpftool, gaining deeper visibility into how your eBPF application runs.
+  In this tutorial, you’ll learn how to inspect eBPF programs and maps loaded into the kernel with bpftool, gaining deeper visibility into how your eBPF application runs.
 We’ll also explore bpftop, a top-like interface that lets you monitor eBPF program activity in real time.

 playground:
   name: ebpf-playground-2bd77c1c